Skygallant/SkyHUD/README.md

 * Type the name of a destination to recall it.
 * Type "list" to recall all known destinations.
 ### Autopilot
-There are two autopilot features, they onyl work in space and you must have a destination set for them to work.
+There are two autopilot features, they only work in space and you must have a destination set for them to work.
-* Auto Brake - crosshair will turn red when activated, will stop your ship so you arrive 10km from either your destination or the atmopshere of your destination's planet.
+* Auto Brake - Alt+1 - crosshair will turn red when activated, will stop your ship so you arrive 10km from either your destination or the atmopshere of your destination's planet.
-* Auto Align - the destination 3D marker will turn red when activated, your ship will automatically turn to point directly at your destination by overriding pitch and yaw controls.
+* Auto Align - Alt+2 - the destination 3D marker will turn red when activated, your ship will automatically turn to point directly at your destination by overriding pitch and yaw controls.

 ## Compiling
 * Run du-lua build to output the .conf file for use in control units, in-game.